kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 -----------------

 ### Q131
-A 23-year-old man sustains a stab wound to his cubital fossa during a fight.
-You suspect that there may be damage to the median nerve.
+A 23-year-old man sustains a *stab wound to his cubital fossa* during a fight.
+You suspect that there may be damage to the *median nerve*.
 All of the following muscles would lose their motor innervation, EXCEPT:

 	A. Palmaris longus
 	B. Abductor pollicis brevis
 	C. Pronator teres
 	D. Adductor pollicis
 	E. Opponens pollicis
-#### Answer:
+#### Answer: E. Opponens pollicis - *FALSE* = D. Adductor pollicis
+- Adductor Pollicis is supplied by Ulnar Nerve as well as most intrinsic muscles of Hand

+#### Median Nerve in Hand - LEARN
+- Median Nerve supplies LOAF muscles
+	1. Lateral two lumbricals
+	2. Opponens pollicis
+	3. Abductor Pollicis Brevis (APB)
+	4. Flexor Pollicis Brevis (FPB)

 ### Q132
-The following are true statements about the trachea, EXCEPT:
+The following are true statements about the *trachea*, EXCEPT:

-	A. The trachea commences at the cricoid cartilage at C6
+	A. The trachea commences at the cricoid cartilage at C6 - T
-	B. The trachea ends at the bifurcation (carina) at the level of the second rib
+	B. The trachea ends at the bifurcation (carina) at the level of the second rib - T
-	C. The tracheal bifurcation varies with respiration between T4 and T6
+	C. The tracheal bifurcation varies with respiration between T4 and T6 - T
-	D. The trachea is laterally related to the thyroid lobes and carotid arteries
+	D. The trachea is laterally related to the thyroid lobes and carotid arteries - T
+	E. The trachea is lined by stratified squamous, non-keratinising epithelium - FALSE
-	E. The trachea is lined by stratified squamous, non-keratinising epithelium
+#### Answer: C. The tracheal bifurcation varies with respiration between T4 and T6 - *FALSE* = E. The trachea is lined by stratified squamous, non-keratinising epithelium
-#### Answer:
+- The trachea is
+	- Lined by ciliated columnar epithelium
+	- Commences at the level of the cricoid cartilage (C6) and ends at the carina (T4/5)
+		- Which is also level of second costal cartilage extending into Second Rib

 ### Q133
 A 16-year-old boy is brought into the Emergency Department after having injured his right knee during a rugby game.
-After careful history-taking, the injury he describes indicates that his knee was forcibly abducted and externally rotated while in a flexed position.
+After careful history-taking, the injury he describes indicates that his knee was *forcibly abducted* and *externally rotated* while in a flexed position.
 This scenario would classically result in a tear of:

 	A. Anterior cruciate ligament
 	B. Posterior cruciate ligament
 	C. Medial meniscus
 	D. Lateral meniscus
 	E. Lateral collateral ligament
-#### Answer:
+#### Answer: A. Anterior cruciate ligament - *FALSE* = C. Medial meniscus
+- Meniscal injuries classically arise when a large force is applied to the knee in a semi-flexed position
+- The medial cartilage is more commonly damaged than the lateral one
+	- Due to anatomical factors of size, location and mobility
+- Cruciate injuries result from hyperextension of the knee
+	- Resulting in instability rather than locking (as found in meniscal tears)

 ### Q134
-Which of the following statements is true regarding HbF (fetal haemoglobin)?
+Which of the following statements is true regarding HbF (*fetal haemoglobin*)?

-	A. HbF contains two α and two β chains in its structure
+	A. HbF contains two α and two β chains in its structure - F
-	B. The oxygen dissociation curve for HbF is shifted to the left because of the decreased affinity for O2
+	B. The oxygen dissociation curve for HbF is shifted to the left because of the decreased affinity for O2 - F
 	C. HbF responds to an increase in 2,3-DPG by a right shift towards the adult Hb curve
 	D. HbF production is increased with the administration of erythropoietin (Epo)
-	E. Decreased levels are found in patients from African and Arabian populations
+	E. Decreased levels are found in patients from African and Arabian populations - F
-#### Answer:
+#### Answer: D. HbF production is increased with the administration of erythropoietin (Epo) - TRUE

 ### Q135
-Structures passing through the greater sciatic foramen include all of the following, EXCEPT:
+Structures passing through the *greater sciatic foramen* include all of the following, EXCEPT:

 	A. Piriformis muscle
 	B. Posterior cutaneous nerve of the thigh
 	C. Nerve to obturator internus
 	D. Tendon of obturator internus
 	E. Internal pudendal artery
-#### Answer:
+#### Answer: E. Internal pudendal artery - *FALSE* = D. Tendon of obturator internus
+- Tendon of obturator internus and its corresponding nerve pass through **lesser sciatic foramen** as well as
+	- Pudendal Nerve
+	- Internal Pudendal Vessels
+- Other structures listed all pass through **greater sciatic foramen** only

 ---